-- G. It is generally considered that no indirect taxes, including customs duties, should be imposed on the temporary admission of goods to be used for the purposes of an ODAa government-to-government aid project.
-This corresponds to the rules of - a) Chapter 1 (Temporary Admission) of the Specific Annex G to the Revised Kyoto Convention"), and - b) the parts of the Convention on temporary admission (commonly referred to as "the Istanbul Convention") that relate to temporary admission of certain goods.
+It is generally considered that no indirect taxes, including customs duties, should be imposed on the temporary admission of goods to be used for the purposes of a government-to-government aid project.
+This corresponds to the rules of:

+- a) Chapter 1 (Temporary Admission) of the Specific Annex G to the International Convention on the simplification and harmonization of Customs procedures, 45 as amended (commonly referred to as "the Revised Kyoto Convention"), and - b) the parts of the Convention on temporary admission 46 (commonly referred to as "the Istanbul Convention") that relate to temporary admission of certain goods.

-(Countries that are not parties to these instruments are encouraged to become parties to them or to implement the rules of these instruments)
+(Countries that are not parties to these instruments are encouraged to incorporate the above-mentioned rules in their domestic laws.)

-107.110.
-The benefits of not imposing import duties and taxes on goods which are intended to stay only temporarily and for a particular purpose in a given country are widely recognized both by traders and by customs authorities.
-There are strong economic, social and cultural reasons for not imposing the import duties and taxes that would otherwise be due, for instance to allow traders to test foreign goods before they decide to import them, or to stimulate exchanges in the cultural, educational and scientific area.
-The customs procedure that provides for relief from import duties and taxes on goods imported for a specific purpose and on the condition that they be re-exported in the same state is commonly known as temporary admission.

-108.111.
-Temporary admission plays a central role in the tax treatment of ODAgovernment-to-government aid projects, as many of the goods that are imported for the purpose of carrying out such projects are not intended to stay in the recipient country beyond the completion of the project (e.g., construction tools and equipment imported for the purpose of carrying out a construction project).
+- 110. The benefits of not imposing import duties and taxes on goods which are intended to stay only temporarily and for a particular purpose in a given country are widely recognized both by traders and by customs authorities.
+There are strong economic, social and cultural reasons for not imposing the import duties and taxes that would otherwise be due, for instance to allow traders to test foreign goods before they decide to import them or to stimulate exchanges in the cultural, educational and scientific areas.
+The customs procedure that provides for relief from import duties and taxes on goods imported for a specific purpose and on the condition that they be re-exported to the same State is commonly known as temporary admission. - 111.
+Temporary admission plays a central role in the tax treatment of government-to-government aid projects, as many of the goods that are imported for the purpose of carrying out such projects are not intended to stay in the recipient country beyond the completion of the project (e.g. construction tools and equipment imported for the purpose of carrying out a construction project). - 112.

-109.112.
 Most countries have provisions on temporary admission in their domestic legislation.
 In addition to these domestic law provisions, a number of countries have entered into bilateral assistance agreements with donor countries, international aid organizations or other donor or aid agencies which contain provisions on temporary importation.
 These agreements often show differences, minor or major, between them and compared to the corresponding domestic law provisions.
-Furthermore, by their nature, such agreements only cover activities by the contracting donor country, organization or agency, and their facilities are thus not available to other donors.
-Finally, such agreements are usually not published or publicly disseminated, or at least not systematically or in the same way as ordinary tax laws and regulations, thus lacking transparency and adding complexity.
+Furthermore, by their nature, such agreements only cover activities by the contracting donor country, agency or organization and their facilities are thus not available to other donors.
+Finally, such agreements are usually not published or publicly disseminated, or at least not systematically or in the same way as ordinary tax laws and regulations, thus lacking transparency and adding complexity (see Guideline 6).